openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Non-normative Examples of Ecosystem-specific Extensions of this Specification

-Below are two non-normative examples illustrating how an ecosystem may define the above elements to achieve its specific goals and preferences.
+Below are two non-normative examples illustrating how an Ecosystem may define the above elements to achieve its specific goals and preferences.

 #### Example 1: Baseline Interoperability without pre-existing relationships

-An Ecosystem that prioritizes interoperability among all Wallets, Issuers and Verifiers, without requiring any pre-existing relationships, could define the following ecosystem-specific extensions of this specification:
+An Ecosystem that prioritizes interoperability among all Wallets, Issuers and Verifiers, without requiring any pre-existing relationships, could define the following Ecosystem-specific extensions of this specification:

 - Use this specification for both presentation and issuance with the following requirements:
   - No additional cryptographic suites and hash algorithms are defined.